 Finally, the Founding Convention delegates approved the official name of the Nunavut Employees Union and its logo.

-NEU has held four subsequent conventions (2002; 2006; 2008 and 2011) since its founding convention.
+NEU has held four subsequent conventions (2002; 2006; 2008, 2011, 2013 and most recently 2017 - held this past October in Iqaluit) since its founding convention.
 The membership has grown exponentially and as a union we have become an important and present force in Nunavut.